 Give yourself the time and space to cry.
 There’s no need to rush the process.
 Don’t give yourself any sort of deadline.
 Just let your grieving and your feelings run their course.
 Do things that make you happy.
 Treat yourself to your favorite food.
 Cook for yourself and your friends.
 Treat yourself to the lavish self-care you have been craving.

 So just be willing to dive into the process.
 Ask God, the universe, your spirit guides, your long lost pet, or whatever resonates with you to help guide you through this.

 Healing is a journey.
 Travel light as you let go of your emotional baggage to find happiness again.
 If taking this journey carry on only seems impossible to you right now, there is help.

 Coaching is a great way to move through these experiences.
 My own journey through healing from emotional baggage after my divorce was so profound I have dedicated my professional life to helping others do the same.

-Schedule your first $60-minute session for $1 to discover how to find happiness again after a painful breakup.
+Sign up for your free 30-minute session. to discover how to find happiness again after a painful breakup.

 Learn the Top Techniques On How to Stop Self-Sabotaging Your Life, Relationships and Career.